 2 cups cooked white beans, such as cannellini or Great Northern, drained and rinsed, if canned

 ¼ cup cold-pressed, unrefined extra virgin olive oil

 ½ teaspoon sea salt

-1. Roast the garlic: preheat oven to 350 degrees.
-Slice off the top fifth of the head of unpeeled garlic.
+1. Roast the garlic: Preheat oven to 350°F. Slice off the top fifth of the head of unpeeled garlic.
 Add a drop of olive oil.
 Replace the top.
 Wrap with parchment paper and then aluminum foil.
 Bake for 1 hour.
 Discard foil and parchment.

 2. Take the top off of the garlic and squeeze the softened garlic out of the skins into the bowl of a food processor fitted with the metal blade.
 Add the remaining ingredients and process until smooth and creamy.
 Can be made a day ahead and kept covered and refrigerated.